dmfranko/lazyman/README.md

 Install project dependencies
 ------------
 Dependencies are mangaged via bundler.
-Go to the root folder and run `bundle install`
+Go to the root folder of your newly created and run `bundle install`.
+Any additional required gems should be added here going forward.

 Run Examples